What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

 The fourth argument is that violation of Settings Independence ``requires an atypical fine-tuning of the initial state of the universe'' (see, e.g., \citealt[p.~10]{baas-bihan-superdeterminism}).
-Again, this might be true for Settings Independence$_{t_P, 1, 2}$ (although one can construct a theory in which the correlations between settings and $\lambda_{t_P, 1, 2}$ are lawlike and, as such, independent of the initial state; see, e.g., \citealt{ciepielewski-superdeterminism}) but not for Settings Independence$_{C(\Sigma, \Sigma)}$.
+Again, fine-tuning might be needed in the case of violations of Settings Independence$_{t_P, 1, 2}$ (although one can construct a theory in which the correlations between settings and $\lambda_{t_P, 1, 2}$ are lawlike and, as such, independent of the initial state; see, e.g., \citealt{ciepielewski-superdeterminism}) but not in the case of violations of Settings Independence$_{C(\Sigma, \Sigma)}$.
 This is reflected in the fact that our proof of Theorem \ref{thm:local-det-violationSettInd} does not make any assumptions about the initial state of the universe.